 Thromboembolic events

 Removal of TFPI inhibition may increase a patient’s coagulation potential and contribute to a patient’s individual, multifactorial risk for thromboembolic events.
-Venous thrombotic events, including embolism, were reported in clinical studies with marstacimab (see section 4.8).
+Arterial and venous thrombotic events, including embolism, were reported in clinical studies with marstacimab (see section 4.8).
 These events occurred in individuals with multiple risk factors for thromboembolism.
 The following patients may be at an increased risk of thromboembolic events with use of this medicinal product:

 patients with a history of coronary artery disease, venous or arterial thrombosis or ischaemic disease,